 Handling ecommerce inventory issues to salvage sales

-Few things cut an ecommerce journey short for a consumer like encountering a “SOLD OUT” banner on the product they were intending to buy.
+Few things cut an ecommerce journey short for a consumer-like encountering a “SOLD OUT” banner on the product they were intending to buy.
 Inventory issues like this and others can be a major deterrent, reducing your conversion rate and damaging your bottom line.
-Manage your inventory better check this http://www.bankruptcyhq.com/.
+Manage your inventory better check this https://www.bankruptcyhq.com/.

 Handling ecommerce inventory issues to salvage sales is a matter of planning.
 If you have a strategy in place ahead of time, you’ll be able to mitigate issues quickly—or even before customers are aware of them altogether.
 Let’s take a closer look at potential issues worth anticipating and how to manage them for the ultimate benefit of your ecommerce store.